 If you are looking for sunscreen distribution, the key to success is your products help retailers make decisions fast: face or body, daily or outdoor, matte or moisturizing, tinted or invisible.

-This guide build an 8–12 SKU sunscreen line that fits most global distribution channels, with clear roles for each SKU, pack size guidance, and a pricing structure that protects your margin.
+This guide build 9 SKU sunscreen line that fits most global distribution channels, with clear roles for each SKU, pack size guidance, and a pricing structure that protects your margin.

 In our experience, many distributors underperform because they treat facial and body as one category.
 Split them early and your assortment becomes easier to sell.